Neural-Ninja/AstraBharat/README.md

-# AstraBharat Surveillance System
+# AstraBharat Surveillance System (# Inspired by Operation Sindoor)

 ## Overview

-This project is a comprehensive surveillance and object detection suite developed for AstraBharat Defense Systems.
-It features real-time video analytics, data logging, and a secure login interface, leveraging state-of-the-art YOLO object detection models and a user-friendly GUI.
+AstraBharat is a secure, AI-powered surveillance system.
+It features a secure login, real-time stats, object detection using vision models, and analysis using LLM models for faster response in critical and emergency situations.

----

-## Features

-- **Secure Login:** Modern login interface with splash screen ([gui_login.py](gui_login.py))
-- **YOLOv8 Detection:** Snapdragon NPU-optimized YOLOv8 tracking ([detection.py](detection.py))
-- **YOLOv8 Quantized:** Quantized YOLOv8 detection for efficient inference ([yolov8-quant.py](yolov8-quant.py))
-- **Performance Graphs:** Live CPU and  NPU performance graphs
-- **Detection Logs:** Save detection logs as CSV
-- **Custom Branding:** Includes AstraBharat logos

 ---